magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-42507-full-page-cache-is-cleaned-after-applying-staging-update-for-cart-rule.md

 ---
 title: "MDVA-42507: full-page cache is cleaned after applying staging update for cart rule"
-labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,QPT 1.1.9,cache,staging update,cart rule,4.3,2.4.3-p1
+labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,QPT 1.1.9,full-page cache,staging update,cart rule,2.4.3,2.4.3-p1
 ---

 The MDVA-42507 patch solves the issue where the full-page cache is cleaned after applying staging update for cart rule.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.9 is installed.
 The patch ID is MDVA-42507.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.

 ## Affected products and versions